huggingface/datasets/docs/source/loading_datasets.rst

 JSON files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-🤗datasets supports building a dataset from JSON files in various format.
+🤗Datasets supports building a dataset from JSON files in various format.

 The most efficient format is to have JSON files consisting of multiple JSON objects, one per line, representing individual data rows: